hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/3-setting-command-permissions.md

   'Here, we cover how to set up permissions for the orders and notifications tables for select operations.'
 ---

 In Hasura, commands are backed by functions or procedures declared in a `DataSource`.
-This allows you to utilize user-defined functions (UDFs) or stored procedures (SPs) in your database to perform complex operations and expose them to your GraphQL API.
+You can use these to perform complex operations and expose them to your GraphQL API.

 ## Create a new function